denisok/oSC19-Rook-on-Kubic/slides.md

 ## Ceph is a distributed storage system

 + designed for scalability, reliability and performance
-+ can be run on commodity servers in a common network like Ethernet
++ can be run on commodity servers in a common network
 + scales up well to thousands of servers
-+ automates management tasks such as data distribution and redistribution, data replication, failure detection and recovery
++ automates management tasks such as
+  + data distribution and redistribution
+  + data replication
+  + failure detection and recovery
 + both self-healing and self-managing

 --